English

 Reading

 Reedings is committed to improving our children’s literacy and understands the importance of reading for pleasure.
-The National Curriculum states that reading feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds.
 It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject in their forthcoming secondary education.
 The document below outlines the end of year expectations for each year group.

 -